aaronaddleman/cotocracy/README.md

 * Add support for detecting if command is needed before executing (a fetch of information before running?)
 * Querying of hosts by role
 * Add SSH parallel execution of commands
+* Add test attribute for tasks to find out if they need to be run or not